Please leave comments below!

 One more thing: Years ago my first real estate broker called me in and said, “If you’re going to be a success in the real estate business, you have got learn to live with failure.”
 I have been a resounding success.
 I know I have because I fail at something everyday.
 This is a simple business.
 I didn’t say it was easy.
 For those of you just getting started, don’t give up.
 Keep trying, learn everything you can, and don’t be afraid to try.
 Failing is OK, not trying is not OK.
 Good luck to all, and if I can help, call me.

-Henry Dvorken is the President of Courtman Mortgage Services and the author of “Making Money With Mortgage Notes” and “Sallee-Bop-T-B”.
-He has also produced a set of CDs titled “23 Ways To Buy A Mortgage Note”.
+Henry Dvorken was the President of Courtman Mortgage Services and the author of “Making Money With Mortgage Notes” and “Sallee-Bop-T-B”.
+He also produced a set of CDs titled “23 Ways To Buy A Mortgage Note”.
 An industry pioneer and a wellspring of knowledge, Henry’s contribution to this business cannot be overstated.
+We miss him.